maurolepore/meetups/code/text-processing/README.md

 # split $accepted_name into new $genus and $species columns
 ```

 What if there are a number of things you need matched?
-What if the text isn't well definied?
+What if the text isn't well defined?
 For example, maybe in the above dataset, you may want to:
-* split $diet so that you only keep the first assigned category
+* split `$diet` so that you only keep the first assigned category
-* split $taxon_environment into actual categories (brackish, freshwater, terrestrial)
+* split `$taxon_environment` into the three possible categories (brackish, freshwater, terrestrial)

 We'll get to that.